Cloudflare tunnels with authentication

 Next we route the traffic, using the same subdomain as for the application configuration.
 The tunnel’s Additional application settings is also where you can find Access where you can enable Protect with Access for the application.
 When you enable Protect with Access remember to pick the application name from above - if you don’t then access will be denied.

-This is where Traefik comes into play. but why?
+This is where Traefik comes into play.
 Yes, I’ve configured the tunnel to point to Traefik, using the name of the container (as it’s in the same stack).

 Two Three reasons: